 Success in Indy is measured by one thing: Super Bowls.

 Anything less is a failure, and, for me, when Clark and Bullitt went down as Indy headed into its bye week, I knew in my heart-of-hearts that we had no shot at getting to Dallas for Super Bowl 45.
 Matt felt the same way after the before-mentioned Philly game.

 This is not to say that the season was a total and complete failure.
 Many positive things happened not just for the team, but for this site as well.
 But, I will be honest here folks, this was as difficult a year to cover the team than any of my previous four.
 The division in our fanbase, the hostility towards us from the team itself, and the inconsistency on the field had me saying to myself a few times during the course of 2010: 'I can't wait until the damn season is over.'

 After the jump, we'll review the 2010 season not just for the Colts, but for Stampede Blue as well.

 2010 is certainly a calendar year to forget as an Indianapolis Colts fan.
 It started with a devastating loss in the Super Bowl to the New Orleans Saints, and what followed as an uncomfortable off-season of fingering pointing, name-calling, and overall hostility between fans, media, and the team.
-It started with Bill Polian senselessly calling out his offensive line after the Super Bowl loss and cared over to because they didn't like their current contracts. and holding out of OTAs
+It started with Bill Polian senselessly calling out his offensive line after the Super Bowl loss and cared over to Reggie Wayne and Robert Mathis holding out of OTAs because they didn't like their current contracts.

 Overall, there was an air of vindictiveness surrounding the team.
 Players were angry with coaches.
 Fans were angry with management.
 Management was angry at 'the media.'
 It was a negative vibe from day one.